drobotik/eav/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/drobotik/eav.svg?style=flat-square)](https://scrutinizer-ci.com/g/drobotik/eav)
 [![Code Coverage](https://scrutinizer-ci.com/g/drobotik/eav/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/drobotik/eav/?branch=master)

-Manage, manipulate EAV data across multiple domains.
-CRUD/import/export entities, manage attribute sets and groups.
-Configurable attributes, attribute strategies with hooks.
-It's ideas from "Magento way".
-App oriented for custom CMS.
+The library is designed to manage and manipulate EAV data across multiple domains.
+It provides functionalities for CRUD operations, importing and exporting entities, as well as managing attribute sets and groups.
+The attributes are configurable, and attribute strategies with hooks are available.
+The approach and concepts are inspired by the "Magento way".
+The application is specifically tailored for a custom CMS-oriented environment.

 ### Features
-- single entity CRUD
+- single entity CRUD, validation
-- import attribute set, bulk create new, update/delete existing, csv driver
-- export attribute set, query builder
+- import/export entities

 ### Requirements
 - PHP >=8.1